FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 # Accessing Elements

-We can also store the results of `getElementById` in a variable to make it faster and easier to re-use for other purposes later:
+We can also store the results of `getElementById` in a variable to make it faster and easier to re-use it for other purposes later:

 ```javascript
 // js/sayhello.js